--a well rounded educational experience whereby students may develop their capabilities and interests to a degree of maximum value to themselves and to our society.

--essential knowledge and skills required for efficient and productive performance in the drafting and design phase of the industrial world.
+- -a well rounded educational experience whereby students may develop all of their capabilities and interests to a degree of maximum value to themselves and to our society. - -an orientation to an industrialized society. - -essential knowledge and skills required for efficient and productive performance in the Drawing and Design phase of the industrial world.